Finite Type Invariants of w-Knotted Objects II: Tangles, Foams and the Kashiwara-Vergne Problem: Introduction

+Yusuke Kuno and Haruko Miyazawa pointed out an error in the topological interpretation of w-tangled foams.
+Following several in-depth conversations with them, we made improvements to Section~\ref{sec:w-foams}, and submitted a Corrigendum \cite{Bar-NatanDancso:WKO2Corr}.
+In short, the ``adjoint'' $A_e$ operations of the published version of this paper were not well-defined with respect to the Reidemeister 4 relation.
+The simplest fix is to omit surface (two-dimensional) orientations and the adjoint operations entirely.
+The adjoint operations were used to relate the two ``vertex'' generators of w-foams, however, this can be achieved just as well by composing one of the vertices by ``wens'' (cut open Klein bottles).
+In this version of the paper we incorporated these changes into Section~\ref{sec:w-foams} for easier reading, and made several other stylistic improvements to the exposition.

-\summaryalg{In this section we define the ``projectivization'' (Sec.~\ref{subsec:Projectivization}) of an arbitrary algebraic structure (\ref{subsec:AlgebraicStructures}) and introduce the notions of ``expansions'' and ``homomorphic expansions'' (\ref{subsec:Expansions}) for such projectivizations.
+\summaryalg{In this section we introduce the associated graded structure of an ``arbitrary algebraic structure'' with respect to powers of its augmentation ideal (Sections~\ref{subsec:AlgebraicStructures} and \ref{subsec:Grad}) and introduce the notions of ``expansions'' and ``homomorphic expansions'' (\ref{subsec:Expansions}).
 Everything is so general that practically anything is an example, yet our main goal is to set the language for the examples of w-tangles and w-tangled foams, which appear later in this paper.
 Both of these examples are types of ``circuit algebras'', and hence we end this section with a general discussion of circuit algebras (Sec.~\ref{subsec:CircuitAlgebras}).}